NirantK/awesome-project-ideas/README.md

 :computer: **Quora Question Pairs** Can you identify question pairs that have the same intent?
 [Data](https://www.kaggle.com/c/quora-question-pairs/data) via Kaggle.
 As a cool addition, maybe you can find the most similar question from a FAQ bank of a company/product to the one asked by user.

+:cloud: **Open Domain Question Answering** Check out the interesting work by [Facebook's FAIR](https://github.com/facebookresearch/DrQA) on Wikipedia dataset.
+Can you customize this for a much smaller dataset such as [NCERT books](https://www.github.com/NirantK/ncert) for K-12/school  students in India?
+They can ask questions according to their books using Facebook messenger chatbot.

 **Trump Bot?
 Obama Speeches?** Generate plausible new text which looks like some other text.
 For instance, you can create a bot which writes [new speeches in Obama's style](https://medium.com/@samim/obama-rnn-machine-generated-political-speeches-c8abd18a2ea0) or a Twitter bot which mimics [@realDonaldTrump](twitter.com/@realdonaldtrump).
+Want to level up?
+Make a **Narendra Modi bot** by scrapping off his *Hindi* speeches from his [personal website](narendramodi.in).

 Check [mlm/blog](http://machinelearningmastery.com/text-generation-lstm-recurrent-neural-networks-python-keras/) for hints